Same-sex adoption in Europe

 Legal status of adoption by same-sex couples in Europe:

-Adoption by LGBT people in Europe differs in legal recognition from country to country.
+Adoption by LGBTQ people in Europe differs in legal recognition from country to country.
 Full joint adoption or step-child adoption or both is legal in 23 of the 56 European countries, and in all dependent territories.

 Full joint adoption by same-sex couples is legal in 23 European countries, namely Andorra, Austria, Belgium, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
-San Marino and Czechia permit step-child adoption, i.e. a registered partner can adopt the biological and, in some cases, the adopted child of their partner.
-In Italy stepchild adoption has been recognized by courts since 2016 after the Supreme Court of Cassation stated that a couple in a civil union can adopt their partner’s child.
+San Marino and the Czech Republic permit step-child adoption, i.e. a registered partner can adopt the biological and, in some cases, the adopted child of their partner.
+In Italy stepchild adoption has been recognized by courts since 2016 after the Supreme Court of Cassation stated that a couple in a civil union can adopt their partner's child.

 In dependent territories, joint adoption by same-sex couples is legal in Saint Helena, Ascension and Tristan da Cunha, Cayman Islands, Gibraltar, Falkland Islands, Guernsey, Greenland, the Faroe Islands, the Isle of Man and Jersey.
 Several countries are currently considering permitting full joint or step-child adoption by same-sex couples.